Peyman-HK/Stabilized-HiDe-MK/README.md

 ## Citations

-The paper titled by "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants
+The paper titled by "Deep neural networks with controlled variable selection for the identification of putative causal genetic variants" is in Arxiv:
-Peyman H. Kassani, Fred Lu, Yann Le Guen, Zihuai He" is in Arxiv:

 https://arxiv.org/abs/2109.14719